MihirSPatil/MAS-Artificial-Intelligence/README.md

 # MAS-AI
-Repository for the Airtificial Intelligence course at H-BRS
+Repository for the Artificial Intelligence course at H-BRS